Snitkin-Lab-Umich/MICRO582-EPI582-Winter-2024/class/class13/README.md

 Perform DNA sequence comparisons and phylogenetic analysis in [APE](http://ape-package.ird.fr/), an R package
 ------------------------------------------------------------------------

-We've did initial visualization of the parsnp output files in gingr, now we are going to do further exploration of DNA alignments in R.
+We did initial visualization of parsnp output files in gingr, now we are going to do further exploration of DNA alignments in R.

 First we will determine how many variants separate each genome, second we will visualize the phylogenetic tree produced by parsnp and finally we will look for evidence of recombination among our genomes.